<VirtualHost *:443>

 sudo apache2ctl configtest

-container such that the Minio console knows that it’s running behind a reverse proxy.
+sudo service apache2 restartIf you do this, you need to set the environment variable MINIO_BROWSER_REDIRECT_URL when launching the blackbar-apps-inception container such that the Minio console knows that it’s running behind a reverse proxy.

 docker run -d --name blackbar-apps-inception \